 For instance, I used to have a raging addiction to VS lingerie.
 I covered this extensively in The Simple Road to Riches.

-A peek at a new catalog and promise of a freebie was enough to send me into a lingerie shopping frenzy.
+A peek at a new catalog and the promise of a freebie was enough to send me into a lingerie shopping frenzy.

 No, I don’t sleep naked.
 I still like lingerie.
 I just don’t spend a psychotic amount of money on it anymore.